kagzouli/StationDemoProject/terraformaws/README.md

 The StationDemoProject directory is divided into differents parts :

+### secrets

+ - This part is used to create the secrets for all the project (Only use for database in the POC)

 ### networks

  - This part is used to create the network part of the project (VPC , subnet, internal Gateway, Route53)